 By 2000, President George W. Bush had taken the White House.
 He, of course, was president when the September 11 attacks happened.
 In a show of solidarity, Her Majesty had the Star Spangled Banner played during the changing of the guard and was seen singing the American anthem during the memorial service a few days later.
 President Bush visited the United Kingdom in 2003, and he and First Lady Laura stayed with Her Majesty and Prince Philip in Buckingham Palace.
 Then in 2007, Her Majesty travelled to the United States to help celebrate the 400th anniversary of the founding of the Jamestown colony.
 It was during this visit that Bush flubbed his lines in his speech and accidentally said, “You helped our nation celebrate its bicentennial in 17…” before catching himself.
 He turned and winked at Her Majesty and would later comment that she gave him “a look only a mother could give a child.”

-The latest U.S. President to meet The Queen was current President Barack Obama.
-His admiration for Her Majesty has always been evident, and before meeting her for the first time, he said, “There’s one last thing I should mention that I love about Great Britain, and that is the Queen.”
-He went on to expressed how much he was looking forward to finally getting to meet her in person while he was in the country for the G20 Summit.
+Before Trump, the latest U.S. President to meet The Queen was President Barack Obama.
+His admiration for Her Majesty has always been evident, and before meeting her for the first time, he said, “There’s one last thing I should mention that I love about Great Britain, and that is The Queen.”
+He went on to express how much he was looking forward to finally getting to meet her in person while he was in the country for the G20 Summit.
 The President and First Lady would later go on an official state visit to the United Kingdom in 2011.
 When she celebrated her Diamond Jubilee in 2012, President Obama sent a video of congratulations on behalf of himself and the American people.

 The good relationship with Her Majesty has extended to the rest of her family, as well.
-The First Lady is known to have a warm relationship with Prince Harry, with whom she helped promote and organise the Invictus Games in Orlando of this year.
+The First Lady is known to have a warm relationship with Prince Harry, with whom she helped promote and organise the Invictus Games in Orlando of 2016.